The inspiration:

 Wonderland in 2008:

-The Wonderland Tour began in London on January 29th 2008.
-In June Wonderland will tour to Sheffield and then on to Belfast in October.
-Please see the new Wonderland web site and the Education pages for more information.
+The Wonderland tour began in London on January 29th 2008, opened in Sheffield on June 18th and then travelled to Belfast 8th October – 8th November.
+Please see the Wonderland web site and the Education pages for more information.

 Photograph by Barry Evans